Marvel's Iron Man VR: Release

 Marvel's Iron Man VR was released worldwide on July 3, 2020, exclusively for PlayStation VR.
 Customers who pre-ordered the game were given instant access to some unlockable, in-game features, including an exclusive theme for the PlayStation 4 dashboard as well as instant unlocks for four shaders of the game's rendition of the Iron Man armor, referred to as "decos."
 The decos included with the pre-order include "origin armor" (inspired by the metallic look of the original Iron Man armor as seen in the character's first appearance), "vintage armor" (based on the character's "classic" design introduced in 1976), "silver centurion armor" (based on the design popularized in the "Armor Wars" story), and "ultraviolet armor" (an original creation designed by game developer Camouflaj).

 The game also released a "digital deluxe edition," which featured another custom PlayStation 4 dashboard theme, the full soundtrack of the game, 12 instantly unlocked research points to use in upgrading the armor in-game, as well as four additional custom armor decos.
 These include "golden Avenger armor" (an all-gold color variation which debuted in an early appearance, and which persisted into early issues of The Avengers), "black centurion armor" (based on the design which debuted during the Marvel NOW! comics relaunch), "sun stinger armor" (based on a design appearing in The Invincible Iron Man), and "stealth armor" (based on the armor depicted in a late 1981 issue of the character's ongoing series).

 Following timed exclusivity on Sony platforms, Meta Platforms announced in October 2022 that it had acquired a series of VR game development studios including Camouflaj.
 Soon afterward, Iron Man VR was released for the Meta Quest 2 headset under the publication banner of Oculus Studios, in collaboration with VR games developer Endeavor One.
 The Quest version of the game took player feedback into account in reworking some elements of the original game including the visuals, controls, loading times and some elements of the game's storytelling, according to a presentation by Camouflaj made at the 2023 Game Developers Conference.

 Reception

 According to review aggregator Metacritic, Marvel's Iron Man VR received "mixed or average reviews".
-Critics praised the flying mechanics of the game, but criticized the long loading times and repetition of the campaign.

-The Meta Quest 2 port of the game received unanimously positive reviews culminating in a VRgamecritic aggregate score of 88/100.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 66% of critics.